stfc/PSyclone/doc/dynamo0p3.rst

 2) Have exactly one CMA operator argument which must have write access.

-3) The to/from function spaces of the input LMA operators must match the respective spaces of the CMA operator being assembled.

-4) Other types of argument (e.g. scalars or fields) are permitted but must be read-only.
+3) Other types of argument (e.g. scalars or fields) are permitted but must be read-only.

 Application and Inverse Application